machakann/vim-textobj-equation/README.md

 vim-textobj-equation
 ====================

-Vim textobject plugin to select a (part of) equation.
+The Vim textobject plugin to select a (part of) equation.

 * `iee` might select a whole equation.
 * `iel` might select a left-hand side of a equation.